 Simba Sleeps TikTok

-Research brands that align with your content and audience to find potential sponsors.
-The Creator Marketplace is useful for connecting with brands that are actively seeking collaborations.
-Additionally, you can always reach out to brands directly with a pitch.
+First up, you're going to want to research brands that align with your content and audience to find potential sponsors.
+Sure, the Creator Marketplace is useful for connecting with brands that are actively seeking collaborations – but you can always reach out to brands you know and love directly.

-Your pitch should include what is often referred to as a media kit.
+Your sponsorship pitch should have what is often referred to as a media kit.
 Usually, this includes an introduction to yourself and your content, insights into your audience, and a clear proposal for how you plan to integrate the sponsor’s products into your live streams.

 Successful sponsored live streams